Sex in the States

 - Always check the expiration date on condoms to make sure that the condoms haven’t expired yet.
 For information on how to use a condom correctly, check out this FAQ.
 Learn all about internal/female condoms on Sexetc.org.

-- In Louisiana, minors (those under 18) who are married can get a prescription for birth control without a parent’s permission.
-Minors can consent to health care if (in consultation with a health care provider) it is determined that they require treatment that includes hormonal birth control.
+- In Louisiana, minors (those under 18) who are married can get a prescription for contraception without a parent’s permission.
+Minors can consent to health care if (in consultation with a health care provider) it is determined that they require treatment that includes hormonal contraceptives.

 - Clinics called “Title X clinics”—pronounced “title ten”—provide confidential sexual and reproductive health care to both teens and adults.
-Title X clinics offer many services, including prescriptions for the Pill, pregnancy option counseling, and testing for pregnancy and sexually transmitted diseases and infections, including HIV.
+Title X clinics offer many services, including prescriptions for the Pill, pregnancy option counseling, and testing for pregnancy and sexually transmitted infections, including HIV.